hedi-ch/git_repo/README.md

 ########################################
 ###########git intial and ssh###########
 ########################################
-for who did not finish setting up git or did not know how also for people who do not know what is ssh is this article from <the odin project> that will help you to SETTING UP GIT and ssh https://www.theodinproject.com/lessons/foundations-setting-up-git pls know that the odin project is one of the best place to learn web devlopment me personally use it
+for who did not finish setting up git or did not know how, also for people who do not know what is ssh. this is article from (the odin project) that will help you to SETTING UP GIT and ssh https://www.theodinproject.com/lessons/foundations-setting-up-git pls know that the odin project is one of the best place to learn web devlopment me personally use it